 Toda ay' Date:

 Print t name of individual making request:

 I am requesting that effective (insert date) , the following protected

 healt th information (PHI) (specify PHI)

 be transmitted to me

 by th he alternate means or location described below:

-(Inse ert the new mailing address/place or manner in whi ch individual will receive future information
+(Inse ert the new mailing address/place or manner in wh ch individual will receive future information

 that would otherwise have been mailed to the individue al's address on file (e.g. will personally pick

-up.)
+up. )

 I am requesting this confidentiality of PHI because the c urrent method of disclosure of PHI, to which

 my r request pertains, may endanger me.

 Sign nature of individual requesting confidential tran nsmission of PHI:

 OR

-nature of Personal Representative (acting or fidential transmission of PHI:
+nature of Personal Representative (acting of fidential transmission of PHI:

-If a Personal Representative executes this form, that has authority to sign the authorization form on hat Representative warrants that he or
+Personal Representative executes this form, that authority to sign the authorization form on •

 You r request for confidential communication of PHI has been:

 Approved

 Denied, for the following reason(s):

 Nan ne of Privacy Officer:

 Sign nature of Privacy Officer: Date: